 Organizations need to grab the attention of millennials who are often distracted in today’s digital era.
 With targeted social media strategies centered on the company’s culture, employee stories, perks, testimonials and success stories, organizations can pique candidates’ curiosity about the brand.
 The traditional engagement approach aligns the candidate’s ambition with the company’s vision.

-Online competitions are easily scalable because multiple teams can participate in such events, and there are no infrastructural constraints in conducting online activities.
+Online competitions and case study simulations are easily scalable and allow simultaneous participation from multiple teams across geographies.
+Moreover, there are no infrastructural constraints in conducting online activities.
 The prizes can add more charm to the contests.
-Hackathons are crucial for gauging the expanse of students’ knowledge and application skills.
+Similarly, Hackathons are crucial for gauging the expanse of students’ knowledge and application skills.

 Deciding what to assess

 Screening assessments are accurate predictors of on-the-job performance and culture fitment.
 With the advent of modern screening assessments and tools comes the convenience of analyzing data and predicting hiring outcomes.
 Many companies utilize AI-backed predictive analytics to evaluate students’ aptitude, personalities and behavior.
 Assessments that holistically measure critical aspects of potential candidates are useful in giving impetus to the hiring process – cognitive, behavioral, and domain-specific tests, to name a few.
 Auto-graded tests can be introduced to simplify the problem of benchmarking and cutoffs.